NeuralEnsemble/python-neo/doc/source/io_developers_guide.rst

        implementing a :meth:`load_lazy_cascade` method.
     9. Write good docstrings.
 List dependencies, including minimum version numbers.
     10. Add your class to :mod:`neo.io.__init__`.
 Keep the import inside try/except for dependency reasons.
-    11. Contact the Neo maintainers to put sample files for testing on the G-Node server (write access is not public).
+    11. Create a account at gin.g-node.org and deposite files in NeuralEnsemble/ephy_testing_data.
     12. Write tests in ``neo/test/io/test_xxxxxio.py``.
 You must at least pass the standard tests (inherited from :class:`BaseTestIO`).
     13. Commit or send a patch only if all tests pass.

 Miscellaneous
 =============

-    * If your IO supports several version of a format (like ABF1, ABF2), upload to G-node test file repository all file version possible. (for utest coverage).
+    * If your IO supports several version of a format (like ABF1, ABF2), upload to gin.g-node.org test file repository all file version possible. (for utest coverage).
     * :py:func:`neo.core.Block.create_many_to_one_relationship` offers a utility to complete the hierachy when all one-to-many relationships have been created.
     * :py:func:`neo.io.tools.populate_RecordingChannel` offers a utility to
       create inside a :class:`Block` all :class:`RecordingChannel` objects and links to :class:`AnalogSignal`, :class:`SpikeTrain`, ...